 |Phase Four||Embedding Sustainability with Young Leaders designing and delivering their own projects in the community|

 Due to the intensity of programme delivery, it is rolled out on an area by area basis.
-At present the Uniting Communities Programme is delivering in the following areas:
+The Uniting Communities Programme has been delivered in the following areas:

 - Uniting Erne East